 In 2023, Canada also introduced new rules that require certain corporations to disclose tax treatments in respect of which uncertainty is reflected in their financial statements for the year.

 These rules only apply to corporations that meet the following criteria:

-- The corporation has audited financial statements prepared in accordance with IFRS or other country-specific generally accepted accounting principles ("GAAP") relevant for corporations that are listed on a stock exchange outside Canada; - b.
-The carrying value of the corporation's assets is greater than or equal to C\$50 million at the end of the year; and - c.
-The corporation is required to file a return of income for the year.
+- the corporation has audited financial statements prepared in accordance with IFRS or other country-specific generally accepted accounting principles ("GAAP") relevant for corporations that are listed on a stock exchange outside Canada; - the carrying value of the corporation's assets is greater than or equal to \$50 million at the end of the year; and - the corporation is required to file a return of income for the year.